 The Programme was founded in May 2000 and the first round of applications took place in September 2000.
 The programme should be regarded as being under development.
-Reporting from the institutions in the form of interim and final reports which are required during the programme's first year of operations provide a basis for the International Programme Office to review and revise the programme's guidelines.
+The final reports from the institutions provide a basis for the International Programme Office to review and revise the programme's guidelines.
 In addition, the International Programme Office will in conjunction with Sida promote an annual seminar with teachers and students about experiences gained from the Programme.